s2balamurugan/fairness-application-website/README.md

 # Exploration and Applications of Fairness Algorithms
-This project is by Lina Batikkha and Sai Poornasree Balamurugan
+This project is by Lina Batikkha and Sai Poornasree Balamurugan, mentored by Babak Salimi

 ## Introduction
 Bias in artificial intelligence is a serious issue, particularly for minority groups, as models can unintentionally learn unfair patterns from sensitive features like gender or race.
 This project focuses on latent variable discovery to mitigate such biases by identifying hidden, unbiased outcome labels that are not influenced by sensitive attributes.
 The importance of latent variables extends to clustering, distribution shift, and fairness, with our work specifically targeting fairness in tabular datasets.
 By analyzing patterns among observed features, we aim to promote fair decision-making by ensuring that sensitive attributes do not lead to biased outcomes.